msieurtoph/grunt-usemin-flatcopy/README.md

             flatcopyType: [flatcopy.step]
             // copy the files to the single flat folder:
             // destination/root/path/my/unique/path/to
+            // (instead of 'flatcopyType', you can use any label you want.
+            //  Make sure to report it into the tag :
+            //  <!-- build:flatcopyType my/unique/path/to -->)
           },
           // do not remove  `post` property, even if empty
           post: []